yandex-cloud/terraform-provider-yandex/docs/resources/kms_asymmetric_signature_key_iam_member.md

 ## Import

-IAM binding imports use space-delimited identifiers; first the resource in question and then the role.
-These bindings can be imported using the `asymmetric_signature_key_id` and role, e.g.
+IAM member imports use space-delimited identifiers; the resource in question, the role, and the account.
+This member resource can be imported using the `asymmetric_signature_key_id`, role, and account, e.g.

 ```
-$ terraform import yandex_kms_asymmetric_signature_key_iam_binding.viewer "asymmetric_signature_key_id viewer"
+$ terraform import yandex_kms_asymmetric_signature_key_iam_member.viewer "asymmetric_signature_key_id viewer foo@example.com"
 ```